dmotts/yt-to-cloud-uploader/README.md

 Please ensure your code follows the project's coding standards and includes tests where appropriate.

+## Contributors

+[Daley Mottley (dmotts)](https://github.com/dmotts)

 ## Let's Connect 🤝

-If you find this project useful, please consider connecting with me on GitHub:

-[Daley Mottley (dmotts)](https://github.com/dmotts)
+<p> If you liked this project and would like see more features or show your support.</p>
+Feel free to reach out the developer(s) and give this project a ⭐!